DanielPulidoSC/DataDrivenSecurity/CPE.md

     * **cpe23-item (element)**: Element that captures all CPE 2.3 specific data including the CPE 2.3 formatted string binding of the name, provenance data, and deprecation data.

+The Well Formed CPE Named is the main unit of the CPE standarda.
+It could contains the next elements:

+    * part -> The part attribute SHALL have one of these three string values: 'a' when the CPE is for a class of applications, 'o' when the WFN is for a class of operating systems and 'h' when the WFN is for a class of hardware devices.
+    * vendor -> Values for this attribute SHOULD describe or identify the person or organization that manufactured or created the product.
+    * product -> Values for this attribute SHOULD describe or identify the most common and recognizable title or name of the product.
+    * version -> Values for this attribute SHOULD be vendor-specific alphanumeric strings characterizing the particular release version of the product.
+    * update -> Values for this attribute SHOULD be vendor-specific alphanumeric strings characterizing the particular update, service pack, or point release of the product.
+    * edition -> The edition attribute is considered deprecated in this specification, and it SHOULD be assigned the logical value ANY except where required for backward compatibility with version 2.2 of the CPE specification.
+This attribute is referred to as the “legacy edition” attribute.
+    * language -> Values for this attribute SHALL be valid language tags as defined by [RFC5646], and SHOULD be used to define the language supported in the user interface of the product being described.
+    * sw_edition -> Values for this attribute SHOULD characterize how the product is tailored to a particular market or class of end users.
+    * target_sw -> Values for this attribute SHOULD characterize the software computing environment within which the product operates.
+    * target_hw -> Values for this attribute SHOULD characterize the software computing environment within which the product operates.
+    * other -> {Values for this attribute SHOULD capture any other general descriptive or identifying information which is vendor- or product-specific and which does not logically fit in any other attribute value.